diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For problem number 1, I created a struct to receive the data of the players.
+For problem number 1 using the hashset to save a reference and then compare against another array is how I got it down to O(N+M).
+First, I created a struct to receive the data of the players.
 After that I run a loop that combines the first array of first and last names and store that in a hash set.
 This takes O(N).
 I then run another loop that looks at the second array.
 This takes O(M).
 If their name is found in that set that I put into the hash set, then I add it to the result.
-With that, I was able to get a time complexity of O(N+M).
+So together, I get O(N+M).

 ```
 #include <vector>